Where Hegel Screwed Up

-The untoward result of linguistic confusion like this is explained by Professor E J Lowe:
+The untoward result of buying onto linguistic confusion like this was recently outlined for us by Professor E J Lowe:

 What is the problem of predication?
 In a nutshell, it is this.
 Consider any simple subject-predicate sentence, such as..., "Theaetetus sits".
 How are we to understand the different roles of the subject and the predicate in this sentence, "Theaetetus" and "sits" respectively?
 The role of "Theaetetus" seems straightforward enough: it serves to name, and thereby to refer to or stand for, a certain particular human being.
 But what about "sits"?
 Many philosophers have been tempted to say that this also refers to or stands for something, namely, a property or universal that Theaetetus possesses or exemplifies: the property of sitting.
 This is said to be a universal, rather than a particular, because it can be possessed by many different individuals.

 But now we have a problem, for this view of the matter seems to turn the sentence "Theaetetus sits" into a mere list of (two) names, each naming something different, one a particular and one a universal: "Theaetetus, sits."
 But a list of names is not a sentence because it is not the sort of thing that can be said to be true or false, in the way that "Theaetetus sits" clearly can.
 The temptation now is to say that reference to something else must be involved in addition to Theaetetus and the property of sitting, namely, the relation of possessing that Theaetetus has to that property.
 But it should be evident that this way of proceeding will simply generate the same problem, for now we have just turned the original sentence into a list of three names, "Theaetetus, possessing, sits."